untoldengine/UntoldEngine/Tools/UntoldEngineCLI/README.md

 1. Make your changes in `Tools/UntoldEngineCLI/Sources/UntoldEngineCLI/`
 2. Test by running `swift build` from this directory
-3. Verify the CLI works: `swift run untoldengine-create --help`
+3. Verify the CLI works: `swift run untoldengine --help`
 4. Ensure the main engine package still builds without the CLI

 ## License